catima/userdoc/en/admin.md

 - **Advertize**: by checking it, your catalogue will be accessible from public CATIMA lists.
 - **Custom root page**: change the landing page

-## Manage access to data and data edition
+## Access to data and data edition

 CATIMA has different staus that can be attributed to users; those status define what a user can or can't do within a given catalog.
 Guests are users that don't have a CATIMA account and must create one to have access to other status.